The Comic Book Snake Oil Ads

 BONUS: Read about the shady past of the "Honor House" owners in their published divorce papers!
 Honor House Prod.
 Corp. owner Edwin Wegman (1925-2002)

 See the Honor House ad for a rocket ship built for two!
-Also, their ad for a magic kit, and Honor House monster size monsters!
+Also, their ad for a haunted house bank, and Honor House monster size monsters!

 READ OTHER MEMORIES and LEAVE YOUR OWN EXPERIENCES here!